DibsTHEgreat/MGT3850Assign2_DivyaP/README.md

 # 📅 Event Management Dashboard (Flask App)

+## Author

+Divya Pateliya
+Student at University of Lethbridge
+MGT3850 - Assignment 2

+---

 ## Overview

 This is a simple web application built with Flask to manage events, registrations, check-ins, feedback collection, and visual analytics.
 It’s designed to simulate a basic event hosting platform with CRUD capabilities and data visualization.